Goals, Objectives, and Competencies

 Competency f: Professionalism

-To prepare scholar-practitioners who are well grounded in the discipline of psychology conceived broadly as a human science.
+GOAL 2: To prepare scholar-practitioners who are well grounded in the discipline of psychology conceived broadly as a human science.

 2.1 Students will acquire and demonstrate a sound knowledge of the philosophical foundations of psychology, particularly of psychology conceived as a human science.

-2.2 Students will acquire and demonstrate knowledge of scientific assumptions and procedures as they pertain to psychological inquiry, and develop research skills in design, data collection, and analysis that can be adapted to diverse areas of human experience and behavior and with an emphasis on qualitative methodologies.
+2.2 Students will acquire and demonstrate knowledge of scientific assumptions and procedures as they pertain to psychological inquiry, and develop and utilize research skills in design, data collection, and analysis that can be adapted to diverse areas of human experience and behavior and with an emphasis on qualitative methodologies.

 2.3 Students will acquire an understanding of the breadth of scientific psychology, its history of thought and development, its research methods, and its applications.
-To this end, students will be exposed to the current body of knowledge in the following areas: biological aspects of behavior, cognitive and affective aspects of behavior, social aspects of behavior, history and systems of psychology, development across the lifespan, and personality and individual differences.
+To this end, students will be familiarized with the current body of knowledge in the following areas: biological aspects of behavior, cognitive and affective aspects of behavior, social aspects of behavior, history and systems of psychology, development across the lifespan, and personality and individual differences.

-To educate and train students to competently conduct psychological assessments.
+GOAL 3: To educate and train students to competently conduct psychological assessments.

-Competency h: Assessment, Diagnosis, and Case Formulation
+Competency h: Assessment, diagnosis, and case formulation

-4.2 Students will develop a range of psychotherapy skills for use with diverse clients in a variety of contexts and informed by recognized theoretical traditions, evidence based practice, and relevant expert guidance and clinical judgement.
+4.2 Students will develop a range of psychotherapy and intervention skills for use with diverse clients in a variety of contexts and informed by recognized theoretical traditions, evidence based practice, and relevant expert guidance and clinical judgement.
 Students will appreciate the complex issues surrounding the significance of evidence based practice.

 Competency i: Intervention